 They have a maximum speed of 250km/h (156mph), and each six-car train has space for 419 passengers.
 It features air-conditioning, video surveillance, television and music broadcasting equipment, disabled access and vacuum toilets.
 A computer-controlled diagnostic train control and monitoring system is installed.

 The new trains were bought with a foreign loan to be repaid over 22 years.
 They operate on the first phase of the route between Ankara and Eskisehir, with a journey time of 60min.
 In the future, they will be used on the full length of the high-speed line as well as on the Ankara-Konya high-speed line, which is also under construction.

 French company Alcatel won the contract to equip the new route with signalling and communications equipment to the value of $80m.
 It is being fitted with ETCS Level 1 automatic train control to ensure total safety, including bi-directional running on selected double-track sections.

 Alcatel is also designing, installing and integrating 24 LookTrac electronic interlocking systems for safe train routing together with two NetTrac central traffic control systems, signals, track circuits, and electro-hydraulic point machines.

-The Ankara-Istanbul fast line is likely to be just the first of a series of such high-speed projects in Turkey, and contracts have already been awarded for the Ankara-Konya high-speed train project.
+The Ankara-Istanbul fast line is just the first of a series of such high-speed projects in Turkey, and contracts have already been awarded for the Ankara-Konya high-speed train project.

-When complete, the Ankara-Istanbul journey time will be reduced from 6hr 30min to just 3hr.
-TCDD is also expecting that when the full 533km route is opened for public trains in 2010, rail transport can increase its share in the passenger transport market along the corridor from 10% to 78%.
+The Ankara-Istanbul journey time has been reduced from 6hr 30min to just 3hr.
+TCDD also expects that the share of rail transport in the passenger segment along the corridor will increase from 10% to 78%.